Quick Look at this Slow Smoked Beer Can Chicken

 - Storage: store leftover chicken in an airtight container in the refrigerator for up to 3 days.

-- Leftovers: make a batch of our smoked chicken salad!
+- Leftovers: make a batch of the best smoked chicken salad recipe!

 Joel says